 What Can An Adult With Anxiety Expect From CFT?

 Compassion-focused therapy (CFT) is a type of psychotherapy designed to help adults with anxiety to understand and manage their emotions more effectively.
 Through this form of counselling, individuals develop tools to improve the relationship between themselves and their emotions through self-compassion as well as understanding.
-The therapist helps guide patients by creating a non-judgmental, warm, understanding environment in which progress can be made.
+The counsellor helps guide patients by creating a non-judgmental, warm, understanding environment in which progress can be made.
 In CFT, patients use psychotherapeutic techniques to challenge negative feelings such as fear or guilt, whilst supporting individuals in maintaining realistic expectations of themselves.
 Ultimately, the goal is for an individual to experience greater peace and comfort in managing unpredictable emotions by connecting to their inner wisdom and developing areas of self-care.

 How Long Will CFT Take To Work For An Adult Suffering/Dealing With Anxiety?

 Compassion-focused therapy is an effective form of psychotherapy for adults struggling with anxiety.
-The length of time to benefit from this type of therapy varies from person to person, but generally, a skilled therapist will help the patient develop empathy, understanding, and acceptance of themselves and their emotions.
+The length of time to benefit from this type of therapy varies from person to person, but generally, a skilled counselor will help the patient develop empathy, understanding, and acceptance of themselves and their emotions.
 Counselling sessions are tailored to individual needs, which may mean that more frequent, longer sessions might be recommended initially until those anxieties start to improve.
 As progress is made, sessions can then become less frequent working towards developing a healthy relationship with distress.
 It is important to have patience and work collaboratively with your psychotherapist for the best possible outcome.

 How Do I Know If compassion-focused therapy Is The Right Treatment For An Adult With Anxiety?